-- CXPA has given me opportunities to be part of the Board and operations of the association that I've never before. interviewee). - CXPA leadership is predominantly US people. - CXPA needs to price membership at the local economy level, not \$US transfer rate. - CXPA does not support international groups with resources like US groups. - CXPA imposes lots of rules on international groups but offers little or nothing in return. - CXPA doesn't make it easy to connect. - International groups want to be a part but there's no easy on-ramp. - Not enough mentoring for the 'club' side of CXPA as there is for the education side. - CXPA needs to make it easier to on-board, run, and govern international groups. - CXPA needs to give new groups less rules, and perhaps grow the governance with maturity. - CXPA needs to better balance reputational risk vs group operations and events. - CXPA have relied on the goodwill of members to do it themselves without enough support.
+- CXPA has given me opportunities to be part of the Board and operations of the association that I've never before. interviewee). - CXPA leadership is predominantly US people. - CXPA needs to price membership at the local economy level, not \$US transfer rate. - CXPA does not support international groups with resources like US groups. - CXPA imposes lots of rules on international groups but offers little or nothing in return. - CXPA doesn't make it easy to connect. - International groups want to be a part but there's no easy on-ramp. - Not enough mentoring for members who want to learn how to operate a CXPA chapter or event, as there is for members who want to learn about CX discipline. - CXPA needs to make it easier to on-board, run, and govern international groups. - CXPA needs to give new groups less rules, and perhaps grow the governance with maturity. - CXPA needs to better balance reputational risk vs group operations and events. - CXPA have relied on the goodwill of members to do it themselves without enough support.